pranavna/RPA_Automation/README.md

-# RPA_Automation
+# RPA_Automation 🤖
-This blue prism release is of the consolidation excercise.
+This is a repository containing some of my RPA work.
+I am well versed with tools like BluePrism, AutomationAnywhere, WinAutomation and UiPath.